 A venture in research and writing on a religious topic

 Research shall focus on a particular issue or problem related to religion.
 It shall be serious, exacting, and based on credible sources and conducted in keeping with accepted standards of data gathering and reporting.
-The project will require access to resources that provide essential information demanded by the endeavor.

 The course shall be supervised by a three-person Research Committee chosen by the student and approved by the University.